HarrisonMKG/space-school-pcb/README.md

 ### Layout - Transform Schematic into Layout
 Now you are ready to take on the layout of the actual PCB.
-Update you PCB document, to do this click on `Design>Update PCB Document` in the tool bar
+First do, `File>New>PCB` Update you PCB document, to do this click on `Design>Update PCB Document` in the tool bar.

 ![alt text](https://github.com/HarrisonMKG/space-school-pcb/blob/739b23a0e3657eb07eec198d646021f00f01a6ff/docs/Pasted_image_20231103161057.png)